ShrekIsLoveLife/gopoststuff-abook/README.md

 ``gopoststuff-abook [-c "CONFIG"] [-d] [-g "GROUP"] [-s "SUBJECT"] [-v] file1 file2 ... fileN``

+* -c "CONFIG": Use an alternate configuration file.
 * -allcpus: Use all CPUs for stuff [ALPHA]
-* -c "CONFIG": Use an alternate configuration file.
 * -cpuprofile "file": Write CPU profiling information to FILE
 * -d: Use directory posting mode.
 Each fileN argument _must_ be a directory.
 All files in each directory will be posted using the _directory name_ as the subject.
-* -g "GROUP": Post to GROUP instead of the global/DefaultGroup config option.
+* -g "GROUP": Post to GROUP instead of the global/DefaultGroup config option. (comma separated)
 * -s "SUBJECT": Use subject posting mode.
 All files will be posted using SUBJECT as the subject.
   Directories supplied as arguments are always recursed into.
+* -v: Verbose mode.
+This will spam a lot of extra debug information.
+* -version: prints the current gps version.
 * -nzb "test.nzb": Create nzb file after posting.
 * -rarpw "PASSWORD": Add password for rar archives to nzb head.
-* -server "SERVER": Use specified server to post.
+* -server "SERVER": Use specified server to post
-* -v: Verbose mode.
-This will spam a lot of extra debug information.
 * -version: prints the current gopoststuff-abook version.
+* -host: Hostname to use in Message-ID
+* -prefix: String to place at the start of every subject line - a space will be added.
+* -from: The 'From' address to put on posts.
+* -from: The 'From' address to put on posts.
+* -flushcon: The time in seconds between temporary disconnects from the Usenet Server to prevent timeouts. (default 5000)
+* -waittime: The waiting time in seconds time before re-connect for flushcon. (default 10)

 Example
 -------